startup-systems/mashup/README.md

 # Mashup project

 This web app takes an image URL and pulls Creative tools from Aviary to facilitate in-app photo editing.
-It also saves the newly edited image back to the website and canthen be easily downloaded.
+It also saves the newly edited image back to the website and can then be easily downloaded.

 API used: Aviary